arsaljamal/super-app/protobufs/protos/BufReadMe.md

 ```

 Available Commands:
-check       checks for any issues with the input files
+breaking    checks for any issues with the input files
-diff        diffs the input files
+format      formats the input files
 generate    generates code for the input files
 lint        lints the input files
 version     prints the version